vouch/vouch-proxy/README.md

 With OpenResty and Lua it is possible to provide customized and advanced authorization on any header or claims vouch passes down.

-Full examples are available in the [examples](https://github.com/vouch/vouch-proxy/tree/master/examples) area.
+OpenResty and configs for a variety of scenarios are available in the [examples](https://github.com/vouch/vouch-proxy/tree/master/examples) directory.

 ## The flow of login and authentication using Google Oauth